AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 Before we tell you how to use it we would like to make one thing very clear: normal doesn't necessarily mean good in the same way that uncommon doesn't mean bad.
 This tool has been made for fun and entertainment purposes, and not as a diagnostic tool for any kind of sexual problem or lack thereof.
 However, this tool can give you meaningless bragging rights and "fun fact" ammunition for the next time (your) sexual life becomes a topic of conversation.

 We have done our best to make the calculator as easy to use and as self-explanatory as possible.
-However nobody is perfect and we would rather cover all of our basis, so let's see what steps one should take to make use of this fun tool:
+However, nobody is perfect and we would rather cover all of our basis, so let's see what steps one should take to make use of this fun tool:

 Firstly you should input the average frequency with which you have sex.
 At this point, the calculator will already display a partial result comparing your frequency with that of all the Americans.
 But the fun doesn't have to stop here, you can keep on filling in the blanks with information about you, and the calculator will add more and more detailed comparisons for your demographic groups (men/women, age group, education...) so that you can know how you rank not only compared to any American but also amongst the ones like you.